Fellow and Prospective Members,

 Hole in One Insurance (first premium) – Membership dues include $5.00 to cover up to $175 of a bar tab per H-I-O in a Men’s club event.
-If the fund runs out during the season a notice will be sent to all members to alert them to the need to make a supplement payment to extend their coverage.
+If the fund is exhausted during the season a notice will be sent to all members to alert them to the need to make a supplement payment to extend their protection of coverage.

 Lastly, on behalf of the Executive Board and Tournament Committee, I’d like to thank each of you for supporting the Men’s Club and allowing us to manage its affairs.
-We encourage you to reach out to us with your thoughts, suggestions, and ideas and look forward to seeing you on Opening Day.
+We encourage you to reach out to us with your thoughts, suggestions, and ideas and look forward to seeing you this year.

 Stephen Young - President